felipeOliveira-1/gpt_prompt_generator/README.md

 This Python script uses OpenAI's GPT-4 engine to simulate a variety of experts in different scenarios.
 The user selects an option from a list, and the AI generates a response according to the chosen role and prompt.
 Additionally, the script features a critical mode, where the AI can critique and improve its own generated content.
 A unique aspect of this script is the prompt filter, which helps create more refined prompts for the AI to answer.

 ## Features
-* Prompt Filter: A roleplay-based filter that refines the user's input to create a perfect prompt for the AI.

 * Simulate Expert: The AI simulates an expert in a chosen field.